 According to a study done in Bulgaria, the plant encourages androgen (in particular testosterone) production and reception.
 It must be noted that there is limited scientific evidence that Tribulus Terrestris has an impact on testosterone levels.
 Many believe that the active compounds in the plant increase testosterone levels, which is linked to sexual and athletic performance.

 As well as enhancing libido and raising testosterone levels, the plant is also thought to increase fertility by raising egg production in women and sperm production in men.
 An increase in sexual desire after taking plant supplements improves erections in men who are infertile due to low levels of testosterone.

-Treating Erectile Dysfunction with Puncture vine
+Treating Erectile Dysfunction with Tribulus

 The cause of erectile dysfunction is not always easy to identify; however, in many cases, Tribulus Terrestris can be used to treat men with mild-to-moderate erectile dysfunction.
 Taking Tribulus Terrestris improves ejaculate volume, as well as sperm concentration and movement.